omerbsezer/Fast-Docker/README.md

 Goto: [App: Creating First Docker Image and Container using Docker File](https://github.com/omerbsezer/Fast-Docker/blob/main/FirstImageFirstContainer.md)

 ### Docker Compose  <a name="compose"></a>
+- Define and run multi-container applications with Docker.
-- It easies to create Docker components using one file: Docker-Compose file
+- Easy to create Docker components using one file: Docker-Compose file
 - It is yaml file that defines components: services, volumes, networks, secrets
 - Sample "docker-compose.yml" file: